teamapps-org/ansible-collection-teamapps-general/roles/victoriametrics/README.md

 This role installs victoriametrics using docker-compose.
 To be used with `teamapps.general.webproxy`

-Standalone  or together with `teamapps.general.victoria_vmagent`, this is a complete replacement for `teamapps.general.prometheus`
+Standalone  or together with `teamapps.general.vmagent`, this is a complete replacement for `teamapps.general.prometheus`

 This role uses an additional nginx proxy to manage access to different api endpoints (write/read/admin)